 DUNCAN: It didn't.
-And a prolonged - there's a difference between a good vetting and a good process where the primary plays out and you understand who your candidate is in a prolonged knockdown, drag-out process.
+And a prolonged - there's a difference between a good vetting and a good process, where the primary plays out and you understand who your candidate is; and a prolonged knockdown, drag-out process.
 And I think that's the balance that we're trying to strike.
-I've been involved in this for a long time and know a little bit about the history of conventions versus primaries going back to 1832 when conventions came into play and in 1856 for the Republicans.
+I've been involved in this for a long time and know a little bit about the history of conventions versus primaries going back to 1832, when conventions came into play, and in 1856 for the Republicans.
 And the first primaries were in 1910.
 By 1912, we had 12 states.
 Then in 1968, after the Democrats had their tumult in Chicago...

 CONAN: Debacle is the word we usually use.

-DUNCAN: Well, I remember Daley very well and watching what was going in the streets in Chicago.
-But they appointed the McGovern Commission that tried to change their rules, and they had quotas, and they had all these primaries.
+DUNCAN: Well, I remember Daley very well, and watching what was going on in the streets in Chicago.
+But they appointed the McGovern Commission that tried to change their rules.
+And they have quotas, and they have all these primaries.
 And a lot of us believed that that was leading toward a national primary.
 And we rejected that on the Republican side.
-We didn't do the quotas, and we said, look, states' rights, and states need to be able to develop their own system.
+We didn't do the quotas, and we said look, states' rights; and states need to be able to develop their own system.

 CONAN: Let's get Richard on the line.
 Richard with us from Caldwell in Idaho.

 RICHARD: Thank you very much for taking my call.